 Figure 13.
-Number of in-school suspensions in state of FL from 2014-15 to 2018-19 school years overall and by race Source: School district reports to FL DOE
+Number of in-school suspensions in state of FL from 2014-15 to 2018-19 school years overall and by race

 Among other changes in school discipline rates, state data also revealed a significant increase in the number of districts reporting the use of physical restraint on students.
 Figure 14 shows the number of physical restraints per year.
 As shown, reports of physical restraints in